dbeltman/roborock-bin2mqtt/README.md

 # roborock-bin2mqtt

-## Simple python script to scrape last time dustbin was cycled from valetudo-enabled vacuums (tested on S50)
+## Simple python script to scrape last time dustbin was cycled from valetudo-enabled vacuums, and push to MQTT (Home assistant support) (tested on S50)
 >Does this by scraping last access time on the bin_in.wav (bin installed sound).

 >Will pop up in home-assistant under the same device as your exisiting valetudo MQTT-device, given that the same "DEVICENAME" is used between this and valetudo!